coin-or/MibS/README.md

 ```
 mibs -param mibs.par
 ```
 MibS has many parameters.
-See the example parameter file '''mibs.par''' and the header file '''MibParams.h''' for explanations.
+See the example parameter file `mibs.par` and the header file `MibParam.h` for explanations.

 HELP